Clover and grass

 What's for dinner?

-• Grass, clover, and forbs
+Grass, clover, and forbs

-• Grazing time
+Grazing time

-• Different plants
+Different plants

 Sheep in different geographic areas eat different plants.
 Tropical forages are usually not as nutritious as those that grow in temperate climates.
-Protein is often the most limiting nutrient in forages.
+Either protein or energy may be the limiting nutrient in a forage diet.
 All forages are more nutritious if they are eaten in a vegetative state.

-• Pasture requirements
+Pasture (land) requirements

-The amount of pasture or range land that it takes to feed a sheep depends upon the quality of the land (soil), the amount and distribution of rainfall, and the management of the pasture.
-In dry climates, an acre (or hectare) of pasture or rangeland cannot feed as many sheep as an acre of pasture in a moist climate.
-An acre of pasture in the wet season (spring and fall) can obviously feed more sheep than an acre in the dry season (usually summer)
+In dry climates, one acre (or hectare) of pasture or rangeland cannot feed as many sheep as an acre of pasture in a moist climate.
+An acre of pasture in the wet season (spring and fall) can support more sheep than an acre in the dry season (usually summer).

-• Stored feed
+Stored feed

-When fresh forage is not available, sheep are usually fed stored and harvested feeds: hay, silage, or crop by-products.
-Hay is grass that has been mowed (cut) and cured (dried) for use as livestock feed.
 Silage (short for ensilage) or haylage is green forage that has been fermented and stored in a silo or other system that keeps air out.
-Moldy silage can cause listeriosis in sheep.
+Moldy silage can cause listeriosis or "circling disease" in sheep.
 The pieces should be chopped smaller for sheep as compared to cattle.

 Grain is often fed to sheep with higher nutritional needs, such as pregnant ewes during late gestation, ewes nursing two or more lambs, and lambs with the genetic potential for rapid growth.
 Grain is the seed part of cereal crops such as corn, barley, wheat, and oats.
+It is not "unnatural" for sheep to eat grain.
+They have always eaten the seeds of plants.
+There are microorganisms in the rumen which can digest the starch in grain.

 A protein source, such as soybean meal or cottonseed meal is usually added to the grain ration, along with vitamins and minerals to make a 100 percent nutritionally-balanced feed.
 Unbalanced grain rations can lead to a variety of health concerns.

-Sheep love the taste of grain and can get sick if they eat too much grain too fast.
-Grain consumption needs to be regulated, introduced slowly and gradually increased.
-Ruminants should always have some roughage in their diets. at least a pound per day for sheep.
+Ruminants, such as sheep, should always have some roughage (fibrous feed) in their diets.
+At least a pound per day for sheep is usually recommended.
 Producers in many parts of the world cannot afford to feed grain to their livestock.
-Whereas in some parts of the U.S. and some years, grain is a more economical source of nutrients that forage.
+Whereas in some parts of the U.S. and in some years, grain is a more economical source of nutrients that forage.

-• By-products
+By-products

 Learn more about what sheep eat =>

-Last updated 10-May-2009
+Last updated 19-Apr-2021

-Copyright© 2009.
+Copyright© 2021.
 Sheep 101